-Qualifying standard: The Committee looks for a minimum of six substantial by-lined articles written on a freelance basis.
-If you submit shorter articles (less than 1000 words or so), you should submit a greater number.
-Also, the Membership Committee looks for credits from a variety of markets, rather than all from the same publication.
+If you're primarily a writer of articles, you'll need at least six substantial pieces written on a freelance basis.
+If you submit shorter articles (fewer than 1,000 words or so), submit more articles.
+It's best if they are from variety of markets, rather than all from the same place.

-Credits should be mostly from major print or online markets.
-If you are submitting material from a market with which the Membership Committee may not be familiar, please give a brief description, including publisher or owner, circulation or readership, payment structure, and content.
+Submit your largest markets.
+If you are submitting material from a market with which we may not be familiar, please give a brief description, including publisher or owner, circulation or readership, payment structure, and content.

-Qualifying standard: Nonfiction book authors qualify with two or more traditionally published nonfiction books, or one book with a second under contract.
-(Book chapters are considered roughly equivalent to long articles.)
-Ghostwriting and collaborative work qualify, if evidence (such as a contract) is submitted to to support the applicant's role as writer of the work.
+If you're a book author, you'll need at least one nonfiction book with a second under contract to qualify.
+Book chapters don't count here: they are considered roughly equivalent to long articles.
+Ghostwriting and collaborations do qualify, if evidence (such as a contract) is submitted to support your role as writer of the work.

-In general, self-published books are not accepted as qualifying material for ASJA membership.
-An exception may be made on rare occasion for self-published books with substantial sales, reviews in well-known journals, or inclusion in a major book club.
-Proof of sales, inclusion in book clubs, or published reviews must be submitted along with a copy of the book.
-Without such documentation, self-published books will not be reviewed by the Membership Committee.
+In general, self-published books are not accepted as qualifying material towards ASJA membership.
+Exceptions may be made for self-published books with substantial sales (at least 5,000 copies), reviews in well-known journals, or inclusion in a major book club.
+Backup documentation will be required.

 Other Qualifying Material